realworldocaml/mdx/test/bin/mdx-test/misc/environment-variable-unset/test-case.md

-Environment variables can be blacklisted in an shell and bash blocks.
+Environment variables can be unset in an shell and bash blocks.

 ```sh
   $ echo $VAR